OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 To determine the exact internal names of Entity and Fields for your Windchill PLM instance:

-1. Access the Windchill REST API documentation at your Windchill instance.
-2. Use the `GetWindchillMetaInfo()` API call [see Windchill REST API docs](https://support.ptc.com/help/windchill_rest_services/r2.7/en/#page/windchill_rest_services/WCCG_RESTAPIsAccessPTCCommonDomainsfunctions.html).
+1. Use the `GetWindchillMetaInfo()` API call to retrieve field values and metadata.
+For more details, refer to the [API documentation](https://support.ptc.com/help/windchill_rest_services/r2.7/en/#page/windchill_rest_services/WCCG_RESTAPIsAccessPTCCommonDomainsfunctions.html).
+You can also execute this API call using any standard API client tool.
+Example: Postman, Curl.
-3. Look for these values in the response:
+2. Look for the following values in the API response:
    * **EntityType** → use as `entities[].internalName`
    * **PropertyName** → use as `fields.system[].internalName`
 * Example, making mentioned api call for Issue entity user would see response like below: